-Career guidance is usually very important during the adolescent or school-age because this is the point where individuals make transitory and life-moulding decisions that greatly determine the direction they take in life.
+Vocational guidance is usually very important during adolescence or school-age because this is the point where individuals make transitory and life-molding decisions that greatly determine the direction they take in life.

 Although corrective measures can still be taken after school days to bring individuals back on track as it relates to their careers, it is usually easier and faster for the individual if they are properly guided to make informed decisions from a very young age.